jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ***DO NOT HARDCODE YOUR API KEYS AND SECRETS IN BUILDSPEC.YML (IF POSSIBLE)***

+SHIFTLEFT requires CloudGuard API key and secrets, and we need to declare them in buildspec.yml.
 It's easier to hardcode CloudGuard API keys and secrets in the buildspecs.yml.
 But it is not in line with security best practices.
 (Think DevSecOps)

 So here is what we are gonna do (The secure way):